-The “book of Jashar” (ASV) is referenced twice in the literature of the Old Testament; in Joshua 10:13 and in 2 Samuel 1:18.
-We will consider each of these episodes and its relationship to this ancient document.
+The “book of Jashar” (ASV) is referenced twice in the literature of the Old Testament — once in Joshua 10:13 and also in 2 Samuel 1:18.
+We will consider each of these passages and their relationship to this ancient document.

 The Book of Jashar